(Formerly Sutcliffe Gallery Australia)

 All images restored by Frozen in Time Gallery are protected by copyright.
 Reproduction permission should be sought before use.

-C1- Canberra 1936 The view from Red Hill looking out over suburbs of Griffith, Red Hill and Narrabundah with Kingston in the distance 27.7 x 21cm
+C1- Canberra 1936 The view from Red Hill looking out over suburbs of Griffith, Red Hill and Narrabundah with Kingston in the distance 27.7 x 21cm; 18 x 13cm

 C3- Canberra from Mt.
-Ainslie towards Black Mountain with streets of what would become Braddon & Turner suburbs 27.7 x 18.5cm
+Ainslie towards Black Mountain with streets of what would become Braddon & Turner suburbs 27.7 x 18.5cm; 18 x 12cm

 C4- Canberra 1936 The view from Red Hill looking out over suburbs of Griffith, Red Hill and Narrabundah with Kingston in the distance.
-27.7 x 18.5cm
+27.7 x 18.5cm; 18 x 12cm

 C5- Canberra from Mt.
 Ainslie with Australian War Memorial in the foreground & Parliament House 27.7 x 18.5cm